cu-mkp/editioncrafter-data/how-tos/naming-protocols.md

 _(last updated 2022-01-23)_

-# Introduction - File Naming Conventions:
+# Introduction to File Naming Conventions

 Computers don't always know how to handle certain characters.
 Neither [Microsoft Windows](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365247(v=vs.85).aspx) or [Apple OSX](https://support.apple.com/en-us/HT202808) allow files to be named with special characters like questions marks `?` or slashes `\`.
 Special characters, spaces, and other elements are frequently reserved and possess meanings beyond the language we are speaking or typing.
 For example, periods `.` are used by operating systems to separate the descriptive file name from the extension (file type).